 If you meet with the same groups over long periods of time, you can revisit this archive regularly to find questions.

 Remember that you can create great questions too!
 There are almost endless possibilities for effective check-in questions, so please don’t restrict yourself to this list.
 You know your group, your context, and your goals better than anyone, so be creative and make up your own.
-(And if you discover a good one, : I’ll add it to this list.)
+(And if you discover a good one, send it to me: I’ll add it to this list.)

 Questions can focus more on the substance of a group’s work (What is your goal for today’s meeting?
 What’s one thing that you’ve learned in the field that we should consider today?), or on building relationships and having fun (What’s a favorite pastime?
 What was a highlight of your weekend?).